omrfrq/Assignment_1/README.md

-## An application that uses Apache Tika to extract metadata and content from multiple files indexes and stores them in MongoDB.
-Query functionality is also implemented based on content.
+## An application that uses Apache Tika to extract metadata and content from multiple files indexes and stores them in MongoDB, the user can also query metadata information from the console.